-Led a 72-hour hackathon project that transformed manual food inspection into an AI-powered system, winning 1st place at Microsoft Hackathon 2021 partner group and achieving an 83% reduction in production harm.
+I led the research and design in this hackathon project, which transformed manual food inspection into an AI-powered system.
+The project won 1st place at the Microsoft Hackathon 2021 partner group and achieved an 83% reduction in production harm after implementation.

 tl;dr